 - Articulate your desire as a short, simple, positive sentence that reminds you of your goal.

-Repeat the sankalpa mentally before and after practicing Yoga Nidra or any other meditation technique.
-The sankalpa is powerful, because it is linked to something that you really want in your life.
+Repeat the sankalpa mentally before and after practicing Yoga Nidra meditation or any other meditation technique.
+The sankalpa is powerful because it is linked to something that you really want in your life.

-Connect to your unconscious, intuitive self
+Use a sankalpa to connect to your unconscious, intuitive self.

-By constantly repeating the same sankalpa in Yoga Nidra until the desire is fulfilled, thoughts and feelings associated with the sankalpa continue to operate at the junction between your conscious and subconscious mind while you are engaged in your day-to-day activities.
+By constantly repeating the same sankalpa in Yoga Nidra meditation practice until the desire is fulfilled, thoughts and feelings associated with the sankalpa continue to operate at the junction between your conscious and subconscious mind while you are engaged in your day-to-day activities.

-To learn more about creating a powerful sankalpa read How to find your life purpose – your Dharma.
+To learn more about creating a powerful sankalpa, read How to find your life purpose – your Dharma.